wlayzz/RopstenCtf/README.md

             [*] Transaction status: success

 > 💡 Multiple parameters is supported, usage: **-p parameter1,parameter2,...**
-> No need to worry about parameters types.
+> No need to worry about parameters types, they are handled automatically.

 >⚠️Notice the **-e/--ether** that send 1 $rETH, this parameter is optional it depends on the smart contract.